ali-awwad/donations-manager/README.md

  - the end point for login is `/login`

  - you can login with `admin@example.com` as email and `password` as passowrd

+ ## Notes

+ First user created will be the super admin, however, to change it to other user you must do it manually from the database.